OfficeDev/office-js-docs-pr/reference/manifest/extensionpoint.md

 |**Tooltip**|Optional.
 The tooltip of the group.
 The  **resid** attribute must be set to the value of the **id** attribute of a **String** element.
 The **String** element is a child element of the **LongStrings** element, which is a child element of the **Resources** element.|
 |**Control**|Each group requires at least one control.
 A  **Control** element can be either a **Button** or a **Menu**.
 Use  **Menu** to specify a drop-down list of button controls.
 Currently, only buttons and menus are supported.See the [Button controls](#button-controls) and [Menu controls](#menu-controls) sections for more information.<br/>**Note**  To make troubleshooting easier, we recommend that a  **Control** element and the related **Resources** child elements be added one at a time.

-## Type attribute values for Outlook add-in commands
+## Extension points for Outlook add-in commands

 - [CustomPane](#custompane)
 - [MessageReadCommandSurface](#messagereadcommandsurface)